wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

     }

     override fun onAddBiometryFactorFailed(error: PowerAuthErrorException) {
-        // Error occurred, report it to the user
+        // Error occurred, report it to the user.

+        // It's recommended to fetch activation's status to synchronize biometric factor
+        // configuration with the server.
     }
 })
 ```